nrb5089/SignalProcessingTutorial/Module 0/lab1.md

 The key to mapping frequency from sample rate in the x-axis tick marks for the spectrum is ```f = np.linspace(-Fs/2,Fs/2,len(A))```.
 Remember the FFT utilizes provides the normalized frequency spectrum between $0$ and $2\pi$, but often a centered spectrum is easier to analyze, hence we use ```A = np.fft.fftshift(A)```.  **CAUTION** do not use ```fftshift``` in combination with computations involving the FFT, it will be incorrect.

 ### Simulation vs. Reality

-We have a two-sided spectrum here due to the real signal here.
-Instruments generally show just one side, but keep in mind that these "negative frequencies" that are sometimes referred to as images can cause real-life issues.
+Let's take a moment to elaborate on what was generated, a cosine (or sine) wave consists of a single frequency, therefore in the frequency domain we expect a single point whose peak is proportional to the signal power.
+The reason for the two lines here is that the real-valued component (in this case the signal is all-real) has a symmetry about the y-axis (a negative frequency).
+This negative frequency, while purely theoretical, must be incorporated in our models for real-life applications where issues with unwanted images get included.

 ## 4. Signal Filtering

 Filtering is a method to remove certain ranges of frequencies.
-For example, we could use a simple mean filter (also known as a moving average filter) to smooth our signal:
+For example, we could use a simple mean filter (also known as a moving average filter) to smooth our signal, $\textbf{y} = \textbf{a} * \textbf{h}$:

 ```python
 import numpy as np